Leagues with regular season games and postseason championship playoffs are traditionally offered in fall and spring semesters and summer B term.

 7. Bat rules vary by division of play.

-A. For men’s divisions I and II, co-rec division I, all women’s, all sorority, and all fraternity divisions: Participants may supply their own bats.
+A. For men’s competitive, co-rec competitive, all women’s, all sorority, and all fraternity divisions: Participants may supply their own bats.
 Only regulation softball bats, as determined by ASA, are legal.
 Softball bats must be stamped with one of the ASA certifying marks shown here and not appear on the illegal bat list available at asasoftball.com.
 Any standard baseball bat is illegal.
 Any player caught using an illegal bat will be ejected from the game.
 Use of illegal equipment can also result in forfeiture of the game.

-B. For men’s divisions III and recreational league and co-rec division II and recreational league:
+B. For men’s recreational and co-rec recreational divisions:

 Participants must use bats that are supplied by FSU Intramural Sports.
 A variety of sizes will be available to each team.

 8. Use of an illegal bat results in penalties to the offending player and team.